arquivonulo369-beep/arquivonulo/docs/compliance/LEGAL_FRAMEWORK_TIER2_DATASET.md

 The Tier 2 Dataset does not replace internal controls or risk management systems.
 It serves solely as external reference material.

+Use of this dataset does not constitute endorsement, certification, or regulatory approval by ArquivoNulo.